 Separation and divorce can be disrupting and difficult time in your life, filled with doubt, fear, and uncertainty.
 However, with the help and support, of The Umeh Law Firm, LLC., it does not have to be.
 When terminating your marriage, we can help you:

-In Maryland you may dissolve in marriage through a divorce and there are two types of divorces.
-A Limited Divorce and an Absolute Divorce.
-In a couple’s separation is supervised by the court.
-A limited divorce does not end the marriage, it means that the divorce is not permanent.
-Some people call this legal separation.
-In an absolute divorce however, the marriage is permanently terminated/dissolved.
+In Maryland you may dissolve in marriage through a divorce and there are three grounds for a divorce.
+In a divorce, the marriage is permanently terminated/dissolved.
 Once a decree of absolute divorce is issued and entered by the court, the parties are free to remarry.
 With the decree also comes to dissolution of all martial issues of the parties.
 Matters such as custody, future financial support payments, name change, and retirement and property interests may also be addressed in a divorce decree.

 GROUNDS FOR DIVORCE